 Guided whale watching excursions from your hotel

-If you are staying in a hotel without a car rental, I recommend a whale watching tour which includes pick-up and drop-off, so you don’t have to worry about anything.
-It doesn’t matter if you stay in Las Terrenas or Las Galeras, from both beach towns it’s approximately 30 (Las Galeras) to 60 minutes (Las Terrenas) driving time until you reach the port of Santa Barbara de Samaná, where your whale watching excursion by boat is going to start.
+If you are staying in a hotel without a car rental, I recommend a whale-watching tour which includes pick-up and drop-off, so you don’t have to worry about anything.
+It doesn’t matter if you stay in Las Terrenas or Las Galeras, from both beach towns it’s approximately 30 (Las Galeras) to 60 minutes (Las Terrenas) driving time until you reach the port of Santa Barbara de Samaná.

 From here, it is a similar tour than the option by air from Punta Cana – you have a 10-20-minute boat ride until you reach the observing area of the whales.
 Once there, you also spend around 60 to 90 minutes looking for the humpback whales, seeing them jumping or accompanying them on their journey through the open ocean.

 P.S.: My photos just show 10% of what you can actually see from the whales.
 Sometimes it’s just difficult to take photos, especially as I am only traveling with my smartphone camera.
-The actual encounters during your whale watching excursion in Samaná are much more impressive and a lot closer than this photo.
+The actual encounters during your tour in Samaná are much more impressive and a lot closer than this photo.

 Most of the tours also include the stop at Cayo Levantado, where you can relax, swim, sunbath and eat.
 In the afternoon you head back to the mainland of Samaná and get shuttled back to your hotel.
 The biggest difference when staying in Samaná compared to Punta Cana: your tour only lasts around 6-8 hours instead of 10 to 12 hours, so you spend much less time on the bus.
 Tours run daily during whale watching season and the best time to go for an excursion is the same as explained initially: mid of January until the end of March.
 Check out the available departures here*.